sovolenka/post-blog/README.md

 ```

 ## Run with Node.js
 ### In this case, you need to have your database already working.
-Just create the `.env` file as mentioned in the previous instruction and run the command:
+You can edit the connection string in `config/db.js` file.
+### Run with command:
 ```sh
 node app.js
 ```